Depression, the Risk of Suicide, and Treatment Options

 - Seasonal Affective Disorder

 - Premenstrual Dysphoric Disorder (PMDD)

-If you suffer from symptoms resembling depression, consider talking to a healthcare provider.
+If you suffer from symptoms resembling depression, please talk to a trusted friend and a healthcare provider.

 What Kind of Treatments Are Available for Depression?

 - Develop coping and problem solving skills

 What Types of Medications are Used for Depression?